-Our current authorized share capital consists of eighty million (80,000,000) Ordinary Shares, each with a nominal value per share of $\notin 0.05$.
+Our current authorized share capital consists of eighty million (80,000,000) Ordinary Shares, each with a nominal value per share of €0.05.
 Under Dutch law and our Articles of Association, we are required to seek the approval of our Shareholders each time we wish to issue shares of our authorized share capital unless our Shareholders have authorized our Board to issue shares.
 This authorization may not continue for more than five years but may be given on a rolling basis.
 We currently have authorization from our Shareholders to issue Ordinary Shares, or grant rights to subscribe for Ordinary Shares, up to a maximum of (i) our authorized share capital in the event of an underwritten public offering or (ii) 19.9% of our aggregate issued share capital at the time of issuance in connection with any other single issuance (or series of related issuances).
-This existing authorization expires on December 14, 2023, and we believe it is common practice for Dutch companies to seek to renew this authorization annually on a rolling basis.
-The approval of this voting proposal will maintain our flexibility to allow our Board to issue Ordinary Shares and to grant rights to subscribe for Ordinary Shares plan, subject to statutory limitations, and except for awards granted under the Company's 2014 Share Incentive Plan, as amended and restated.
+This existing authorization annually on a rolling basis.
+The approval of this voting proposal will maintain our flexibility to allow our Board to issue Ordinary Shares and to grant rights to subscribe for Ordinary general meetings of shareholders.
+The designation can be used for all purposes, including any issuance under our employee share purchase plan, subject to statutory limitations, and except for awards granted under the Company's 2014 Share Incentive Plan, as amended and restated.